davidgodinez/CryptoMood/README.md

 - [ ] Plan for scalability and transitioning from a notebook to a more user-friendly application.
 - [ ] Explore incorporating additional data sources like news articles in future versions.
 - [ ] Investigate custom machine learning models tailored to cryptocurrency discussions.

+## Progress as of 3/3/2024

+- I was able to get a basic trading bot going in the TradingBot folder.
+This uses the markers from Binance to determine if a certain crypto is a buy or sell.
+I was also able to visualize the markers using mpfiance.